Adelaide Central Market: The Market Plaza

 Located on the western side of the Central Market and linking it with Chinatown, the Market Plaza houses a number of specialty shops, cafes, and a food court.
 The Market Plaza was opened by Lord Mayor James Jarvis on 3 December 1985 and is independently owned and managed.

 Gouger Street

-This main street of Adelaide's central business district is well known for its abundance of multicultural cuisine and dining establishments.
+Gouger Street in the Adelaide central business district is well known for its abundance of multicultural cuisine and dining establishments.